shaukatishtiaq/SpringBoot-Microservices/README.md

-# 🚀 Microservices Demo Project
+# 🚀 Microservices Project using Spring Ecosystem.

 This project demonstrates a basic **microservices architecture** using Spring Boot and Spring Cloud.
 It features three core services—**Company**, **Job**, and **Review**—with supporting tools such as **Eureka**, **API Gateway**, **Spring Cloud Config Server**, **Resilience4j**, **Actuator**, and **Zipkin** for service discovery, routing, fault tolerance, health monitoring, and distributed tracing.